hummingbot/hummingbot/documentation/docs/installation/source/raspberry-pi.md

 ![](/assets/img/rpi-private-address.jpg)

 !!! tip
-    Set a default screen resolution in `raspi-config` to enable the VNC access to the GUI when you boot up the raspberry pi without a connected monitor.
+    Set a default screen resolution in `raspi-config` select: `7 Advanced Options` > `A5 Resolution`.
+To enable the VNC access to the GUI when you boot up the Raspberry Pi without a connected monitor.
 For troubleshooting please visit this [link](https://www.raspberrypi.org/forums/viewtopic.php?t=216737).

 Otherwise it will show this: ![](/assets/img/rasp-no-monitor.png)